AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 Message Queue for MQTT must be used with backend MQ.

 -   An Message Queue for MQTT instance is a stateless gateway instance that is used to maintain client connections and to forward messages in mobile Internet and IoT scenarios.
 It does not support message data persistence.
 Therefore, you must configure a message storage instance for message storage and message data persistence.
--   Currently, each Message Queue for MQTT instance \(gateway instance\) must be bound to a storage instance \(RocketMQ instance\).
+-   Currently, each Message Queue for MQTT instance \(gateway instance\) must be bound to a storage instance \(MQ instance\).
 Non-persistent usage \(in direct push mode, where messages are not persistent\) will be available in the future.
--   Currently, Message Queue for MQTT only supports RocketMQ instances for backend message storage.
+-   Currently, Message Queue for MQTT only supports MQ instances for backend message storage.
 Message Queue for MQTT will support other types of storage instances in the future, such as Kafka and AMQP \(RabbitMQ\).
--   Currently, you can create a limited number of Message Queue for MQTT instances in a region, and one Message Queue for MQTT instance can be bound to only one RocketMQ instance.
+-   Currently, you can create a limited number of Message Queue for MQTT instances in a region, and one Message Queue for MQTT instance can be bound to only one MQ instance.
 For the maximum number of instances that can be created in one region, see the console prompts.

 When using Message Queue for MQTT, note the following network access restrictions: